Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Introduction

 Several recent studies characterize the future prospects for both approaches in the context of the upcoming observing runs (O4 and O5) for Advanced LIGO and Advanced Virgo, and for the 3rd generation detectors such as the Einstein Telescope (ET).
-They all concur on the rapid increase in difficulty for obtaining reliable and precise redshift measurements from electromagnetic observations as the GW sensitivity improves and the average distance of the detected events increases.
-The search for electromagnetic counterparts becomes more challenging \cite{Mastrogiovanni:2020ppa, Chen:2020zoq}: sources at greater distances have dimmer counterparts and a larger number of potential host galaxies.
-Also the lack of completeness of galaxy surveys to high redshifts prevents the use of the statistical association for the large fraction of BBHs that will be observed by the future GW detectors \cite{Maggiore:2019uih}.
-Another way to infer the redshift of the GW sources is to explore the spatial clustering scale between the galaxies and GW sources.
-By cross-correlating GW sources with galaxies, we can infer the clustering redshift that can enable to measure the expansion history along with the GW bias parameters which captures the evolution of astrophysical population of BBHs with redshift \cite{Oguri:2016dgk, Mukherjee:2018ebj,Mukherjee:2019wcg, Mukherjee:2020hyn}.
-The cross-correlation technique can also be used to test the general theory of relativity from GW propagation \cite{Mukherjee:2020mha}.
+They all concur that it will be increasingly difficult to obtain reliable and precise redshift measurements from electromagnetic observations.
+Indeed, as GW detector sensitivities improve, the average distance of the detected events increases, and the search for electromagnetic counterparts becomes more challenging \cite{Mastrogiovanni:2020ppa, Chen:2020zoq}: sources at greater distances have dimmer counterparts and a larger number of potential host galaxies.
+Also the lack of completeness of galaxy surveys at high redshifts will prevent the statistical counterpart association for a large fraction of BBHs that will be observed by the future GW detectors \cite{Maggiore:2019uih}.

-These limitations have motivated the development of alternative methods to obtain the source redshift solely from GWs.
-One possibility is to rely on assumptions about the masses of the compact stars in the source frame \cite{PhysRevD.48.4738,Taylor:2011fs,Taylor:2012db}.
-The binary component masses inferred directly from the GW signal $M_z$ are \textit{redshifted}, and thus differ from the source-frame mass $M$ by a $(1+z)$ factor as $M_z= (1+z)M$.
-Therefore the source redshift can be deduced from the measured detector-frame mass and a statistical estimate of the source-frame mass based on a belief about its distribution.
-This requires solid prior knowledge of the mass distribution, or that it can be inferred from available data.
+These limitations have motivated the development of alternative methods to obtain the source redshift $z$, for instance by the cross-correlating GW sources with galaxies, see \cite{Oguri:2016dgk, Mukherjee:2018ebj,Mukherjee:2019wcg, Mukherjee:2020hyn,Mukherjee:2020mha}.
+Here, however, we consider a different method using solely on GW data.
+It is based on assumptions about the masses of the compact stars in the {\it source frame}.
+The basic idea is the following: from the GW signal it is possible to infer \textit{redshifted} {\it detector-frame} masses $M_z$, where $M_z= (1+z)M$.
+Therefore the source redshift $z$ can be deduced from the measured detector-frame mass and a statistical estimate of the source-frame mass based on a belief about its distribution.
+This requires solid prior knowledge of the mass distribution that can be inferred from available data.
+Mass distribution with typical source-frame mass scales associated with accumulation points (narrow peaks) or sudden extinction (sharp breaks), can be used to infer the redshift of those GW events falling close-by, through a comparison with their observed detector-frame mass.
+This idea has been explored in several works, which analyse how one can constrain mass distributions and cosmology together.